HarryPaige/ream-sar-change-detection/README.md

 ![Ream SAR change composite](Ream_SAR_change_20220219_20260622_RGB.png)

 **How to read it:** R = σ0 VV (dB) 22 Jun 2026 · G = B = σ0 VV (dB) 19 Feb 2022.
-**Red** = bright radar return present only in 2026 → new hard infrastructure (reclaimed land, pier/dry-dock waterfront, support buildings). **Cyan** = returns present only at the Feb 2022 baseline (dredgers, anchored vessels, removed features). **White** = stable structures; **dark** = water.
+**Red** = bright radar return present only in 2026 to new hard infrastructure (reclaimed land, pier/dry-dock waterfront, support buildings). **Cyan** = returns present only at the Feb 2022 baseline (dredgers, anchored vessels, removed features). **White** = stable structures; **dark** = water.

 ## Why SAR

 The Gulf of Thailand coast is cloud-covered much of the year, leaving gaps in optical (Sentinel-2) timelines.
-C-band SAR penetrates cloud, and bright, temporally stable returns discriminate hard infrastructure from transient activity — the right tool for monitoring construction at a denied-access naval facility.
+C-band SAR penetrates cloud, and bright, temporally stable returns discriminate hard infrastructure from transient activity - the right tool for monitoring construction at a denied-access naval facility.

 ## Data